What do I need?¶

 Using our automated build system¶

-In case you don’t own proper gears to build on your own, you can make use of our automated build system.
-We recompile all packages every night (starting at 00:01 CEST) and we also produce few testing images - they are accessible on download server under board folder, subfolder “Nightly”.
-Packages, when they are successfully built, are published in the beta repository.
+If you don’t own the proper equipment to build images on your own, you can make use of the automated build system.
+Packages are recompiled every night (starting at 00:01 CEST) and a few testing images are produced.
+These images are accessible on the download server under board folder, subfolder “Nightly”.
+Packages, when successfully built, are published in the beta repository.
 You can switch to beta repository in armbian-config or by changing apt.armbian.com to beta.armbian.com in /etc/apt/sources.list.d/armbian.list.

 Board beta images are defined in board configuration files which are located here.
-This is how typical board configuration looks like:
+This is a typical board configuration:

 # A20 dual core 1Gb SoC BOARD_NAME="Banana Pi" LINUXFAMILY="sun7i" BOOTCONFIG="Bananapi_defconfig" MODULES="hci_uart gpio_sunxi rfcomm hidp sunxi-ir bonding spi_sun7i 8021q a20_tp #ap6211" MODULES_NEXT="brcmfmac bonding" # KERNEL_TARGET="default,next,dev" CLI_TARGET="jessie,xenial:next" DESKTOP_TARGET="xenial:default,next" CLI_BETA_TARGET="" DESKTOP_BETA_TARGET="" # RECOMMENDED="Ubuntu_xenial_default_desktop:90,Debian_jessie_next:100" # BOARDRATING="" CHIP="http://docs.armbian.com/Hardware_Allwinner-A20/" HARDWARE="https://linux-sunxi.org/Banana_Pi" FORUMS="http://forum.armbian.com/index.php/forum/7-allwinner-a10a20/" BUY="http://amzn.to/2fToHjR"